The implementation of measures to improve corporate governance has fallen largely within the company secretarial area and responsibilities.

 From a smaller company’s point of view, who do not have a large number of shareholders and complex management criteria, corporate governance is largely concerned with the following issues:

-Special notice must be given to the company of the intention to propose such a resolution, and a copy of such notice must be sent to the director concerned, who may make representations in writing to the company and may request their circulation to the members of the company.
-Should the company receive such special notice, considerable care should be taken that the requirements of ss.
-168 and 169 are strictly complied with.
+A company may, by ordinary resolution, remove a director at any time.
+Special notice must be given to the company which intends to do so, and a copy of the notice must be sent to the director to whom it concerns.
+The director is entitled to make representations to the resolution and may also request that they are also circulated to the company's members.
+Should the company receive such special notice.
+When removing a director by this means, special care should be taken that the requirements of sections 168 and 169 are strictly complied with.

 BTC corporate staff will produce the necessary notice of meeting and agenda, draft the special resolution and complete form TM01.